FX4BIZ/FX4BIZ-REST/services/walletAccountService.md

 Method: GET
 URL: /wallets
 ```
-With the FX4BIZ API, you can list all the wallets hold by a person or compagny.
+With the FX4BIZ API, you can list all the wallets hold by a person or company.

 *Parameters:*

-This request is appliable for the [pagination format](../conventions/formatingConventions.md#pagination).
+This request is applicable for the [pagination format](../conventions/formatingConventions.md#pagination).

 *Example:*
 ```